alephium/docs/docs/project/5min-overview.md

 ## 🐥 What is Alephium?

-Alephium is the first live Layer 1 sharded blockchain scaling and improving on Bitcoin core technologies, Proof of Work & UTXO.
-It delivers a highly performant, secure DeFi & Dapps platform with enhanced energy efficiency.
+Alephium is the first operational sharded L1 blockchain scaling and enhancing PoW & UTXO concepts.
+Decentralization, self-sovereignty and security meet high-performance, accessibility and energy efficiency in a dev-friendly network optimized for DeFi & smart contract applications.

 - Like Bitcoin, but more programmable & energy efficient.
 - Like Ethereum, but more secure & scalable.